-Just as a well-equipped porch can be an outdoor living area, arbors, gazebos and pergolas can provide this type of living space while adding character to the design.
+Just as a well-equipped porch can be an outdoor living area, one even equipped with appropriate roofing, arbors, gazebos and pergolas can provide this type of living space while adding character to the design.
 These structures also offer a permanent presence and a way to interact with plants since they often support vines.
 Plant these at the base of the structure and let them climb up and over the top.
 A louvered lighting effect can be attained as the vines create a soft, filtered light.
 Here weigelia, climbing hydrangea, wisteria and clematis do well.

 An arbor is a small freestanding arched structure.
 Arbors work best at the beginning or end of a pathway, marking where the walk meets a set of steps, a doorway, or the entrance to an enclosed garden.
 Placed over a path, an arbor provides a shady nook on a garden walkway.
 It can define an entrance, frame a special view, or call attention to a garden statue.
 An arbor is a destination in itself, providing a shady bower for sitting or dining.

 A pergola can be an elongated passageway from one spot to another, or a pavilion-like structure with no sides and an open lattice-worked roof designed so vines can intertwine and create a natural roof.
 A pergola offers an excellent way to exhibit prized plantings and create shady areas.
 It can be attached to the side of a home and offer both shade and a sense of enclosure.